Domestic Union Cards™

 New Family will issue Domestic Union Cards™ to two adult partners of any gender, religion or nationality that meet the legal definition of common-law spouses in Israel.
 The couple must live together and share financial responsibilities as a family unit.
 They must declare their exclusive commitment to one another and affirm that they are not married to anybody else and do not share a household with a different partner in a legal affidavit signed in front of one of New Family’s attorneys.
 The partners are photographed separately and issued their individual picture ID’s on the spot.

 Domestic Union Cards™ are recognized in most of Israel’s government institutions and many private institutions, including social security, government ministries, municipal governments, health clinics, hospitals, the post office, banks, insurance companies, colleges and universities, health clubs, national parks and recreational facilities.
 Common-Law couples are often referred by government agencies to New Family to get Common-Law Domestic Union Card’s™ to prove their eligibility for status and rights as a family.

 If a couple that holds Domestic Union Cards™ separates, they must inform New Family of their change in status.
 They are also obligated to inform the relevant government authorities of their change in status if they are receiving benefits as a couple or if one of the spouses is in the process of immigration or naturalization on the basis of their status as a couple.
 No divorce procedure is required, and the couple does not need to inform any religious authorities.

 Domestic Union Cards™ are recognized internationally as a legal affidavit.
-Domestic Union Cards™ can also be issued in English.
-They can be used in foreign countries to prove your status as a couple, for example, if you plan to work or study abroad and need to prove that your spouse should be given a visa or campus housing, or if you want to get visas or status together as a family elsewhere in the world.
+Domestic Union Cards™ can be used in foreign countries to prove your status as a couple, for example, if you plan to work or study abroad and need to prove that your spouse should be given a visa or campus housing, or if you want to get visas or status together as a family elsewhere in the world.

 Uses of Domestic Union Card’s™ in Israel’s institutions.